jpincas/go-tea/README.md

 ## Example

 The `/example` repo demonstrates many of go-tea's capabilities, including routing, components and forms.

+- For a first time build, build the core JS as described above.
-First, build the static assets (again, `npm run build`), then run the example with `go run *.go`.
+- Now build the static assets for the example - again, `npm run build` in the `example` directory -
+- Run the example with `go run *.go`.

+Warning: Parcel seems to be a bit messed up when building the example, it can nuke the `package.json` and/or delete Parcel itself from `node_modules`.
+Be careful not to check in a nuked `package.json`

 Be warned: if you are working on gotea core AND the example, and you make changes to the go-tea core JS, you need to first rebuild that, THEN rebuild the example JS, since it includes the core JS.
 Clear?